 3.

 Add chocolate and hazelnuts to the mixture and mix it well.
 Divide the mixture into 15 parts and place it on a baking tray and bake it for about 7-8 minutes.
-Then remove the cookies from the oven and let them cool on a wite rack.
-When mixture remain do it the same way.
+Then remove the cookies from the oven and let them cool on a cooling rack